Topic Sentence in Essays: A Comprehensive Guide

 Five Features of an Effective Topic Sentence

-There are specific characteristics that a topic sentence must have to be effective:
+There are certain characteristics that a topic sentence must have to be effective:

 1. It is concise and to the point.
 It states the paragraph’s main idea without going into too much detail.

-2. It makes a claim that another person can dispute or argue.
+2. It makes a claim or presents an argument that another person can dispute or argue.
 In other words, it is not a fact.

 3. It is specific.
-It gives the reader a clear idea of the paragraph.
+It gives the reader a clear idea of what to expect in the paragraph.

 4. It is well-organized.
-It should include all the information the rest of the paragraph will discuss: the topic and the controlling idea.
+It should include all the information the rest of the paragraph will discuss: the topic (the subject) and the controlling idea.

 5. It is coherent.
-It flows smoothly and logically from the previous sentence with the help of transition words.
+It flows smoothly and logically from the previous paragraph with the help of transition words.

 What’s a controlling idea in a topic sentence?

 A controlling idea is a central idea that an essay’s topic sentence expresses.
-The controlling idea tells the reader what the paragraph is about and to what degree the paragraph will develop.
+The controlling idea tells the reader what the paragraph is about and to what degree the paragraph will develop the subject.

 For example, if you’re writing an essay about the effects of air pollution, one of your topic sentences can be: Air pollution has many harmful effects on human health.